An Introduction to Air Density

 These error estimates are probably on the extreme side, but it seems reasonable to say that the density altitude calculations made using the National Weather Service sea level pressure calculations may have an uncertainty of ±10% or more.

-When using pressure data from the National
+When using pressure data from the National Weather Service, be

-setting or the sea-level corrected pressure.
+the sea-level corrected pressure.
 They may be quite different in

 some situations.